Skip to footer

 • Roll slowly until you reach a tender spot where there is some pain or discomfort, and pause there.

-• Hold the position for about 30 seconds, or until the discomfort begins to ease.
+• Hold the position for about 30 seconds or until the discomfort begins to decrease.

 Hamstrings